Xilinx-CNS/ebpf_asm/README.md

 suffixes, they must match; if neither has, then quad (`.q`) is assumed.
 `src_imm` is a signed 32-bit quantity, even when size is quad (`.q`).

+Note the slight oddity that even for `lsh`, `rsh`, `arsh` instructions (where the size of the source operand should be irrelevant), the size suffix rules still apply - e.g. `lsh r1, 2.l` is a 32-bit shift.

 #### neg

 `neg dst_reg`